AMPnet/auditor-node/doc/scripting-api.md

 #### List&lt;E&gt;

 Model of the lists returned from the API objects.
 Contains elements of type `E`.
-No static object is provided in the scripts.
+There is no static object available in the scripts.

 ###### Fields